ambassadorlabs/kubecrash-23-securing-the-front-door/README.md

 for example as part of a Helm chart, and instantly create or update routes as they need without waiting on the platform/ops team.

 #### Testing the connection and making it secure
-Now that we have a DNS entry, a Host and a Mapping, you can open a browser and visit http://emojivoto.yourdomain.tld and see the app running and accessible.
+Now that we have a DNS entry, a Host and a Mapping, you can open a browser and visit http://faces.yourdomain.tld and see the app running and accessible.

 But we don't want an insecure connection, the whole point is to secure our cluster at the edge!
 To fix this, we need to create a certificate using cert-manager, and tell Emissary to use it.

 First, uncomment the `productionCertificate` code block, run `$ pulumi up` and confirm the prompt.
 Now just as you did before with the staging certificate, check that it successfully provisions.
-The resulting certificate info is stored in a Kubernetes secret following the pattern `${emojivoto}-${domain}-${tld}`.
+The resulting certificate info is stored in a Kubernetes secret following the pattern `${faces}-${domain}-${tld}`.

 Now that we have a certificate, we want to update our Host.
 Copy the commented-out `secure host spec config` code block from below the Host config, and paste it into the Host, replacing the current `spec`.
 There are two major changes here.